-Bulk Bags in Motion – Transporting Them Safely
+Bulk Bags Transporting Guidelines

 - Always refer to the FIBC manufacturer’s recommendations and information printed on the label or FIBC, as well as adhere to all applicable regulations and safety requirements.

-- When packed into freight containers, ensure FIBCs are evenly distributed and secured with any spaces between bags being filed by air bags or other means.
+- When packed into freight containers, ensure the FIBCs are evenly distributed and secured with any spaces between bags being filed by air bags or other means.

-- When carried on trailers, evenly distribute, securely lash and cover the FIBCs.
+- When carried on trailers, evenly distribute, securely lash, and cover the FIBCs.